 - Reverse vending machines have proven popular and successful.
 They can be located at a number of different venues (e.g. car parks, sporting grounds) and offer 24-hour access to users. - There is a role for charities and local community organisations to be engaged in collections and operation of container refund points.
-Council may also wish to nominate to operate a container refund point (e.g. at one or more transfer stations). - There is likely to be a reduction in beverage containers appearing in litter streams. - Lower yields may be seen in kerbside recycling bins as residents divert containers to refund collection points. - Council may need to negotiate with recyclers to agree on a share of the deposit refund on containers collected in kerbside services.
+Council may also wish to nominate to operate a container refund point (e.g. at one or more transfer stations). - There is likely to be a reduction in beverage containers appearing in litter streams. - Lower yields may be seen in kerbside recycling bins as residents divert containers to refund collection points.
+This could impact revenue from the sale of kerbside recyclables and may be reflected in the contracted costs with Council's service provider. - Council may need to negotiate with recyclers to agree on a share of the deposit refund on containers collected in kerbside services.